-My role as Product Design Lead is figuring out our high level product design vision, advancing our design processes, working on our internal style guide, growing the team, and ensuring everyone is happy and productive.
+My role as head of Product Design is figuring out our high level product design vision, advancing our design processes, working on our internal style guide, growing the team, and ensuring everyone is happy and productive.
 When I’m lucky, I get to work on design projects.
 What’s not included in my job description is making sure that subtasks on a certain project are on schedule.

 At DigitalOcean, every Product Designer is part of a product team.
 On these teams, Product Managers prioritize what needs to happen in order to succesfully ship the products and features we’re working on and Product Designers own the design process.
 These partnerships result in a strong feeling of ownership over a certain product vertical.
 Rather than having an assignment handed from the top-down, designers on my team are responsible for their own assignments and for completing these.
 I’m not there to check up on them.
 I’m there to coach them and push them to be their best.
 They decide what that means.

 The only way this structure can work is with trust, and the only way to attain this level of trust is by hiring the right people.
 That’s an entirely different post, though.

 I thought about making an app for this, but figured that’d just be another tool to add to the pile of tools you’re already not using.

 Instead, I’m open sourcing this spreadsheet, by which I mean the workflow itself.
 Feel free to copy it an use it for your team.